The fulfillment of engineering is creative design, particularly as it relates to the solution of problems of national or social interest.

 Engineering as a profession has historically placed the highest premium upon technical expertise as a criterion for recognition and advancement; in this respect, technology is truly the most egalitarian of professions.
 At CUA, we believe that even the most thoroughly trained technical professional must be able to contribute something more as a member of society, with the corresponding opportunities and obligations that accompany such training.
 Engineering education under Catholic auspices presents the logic and rationale of a systematic set of values for social responsibility, and thereby imparts a distinctive character to the professional training of engineers.

-The school prides itself on being a small, Catholic engineering school, providing quality education with a personal touch.
+The school prides itself on being a small, Catholic engineering school that provides quality education with a personal touch.
 Students can expect close interaction with faculty, small class sizes, a small student-to-teacher ratio, and a faculty dedicated to teaching and research.
 All members of the full-time faculty hold doctoral degrees and are very active in funded research and scholarly publication.

 The School of Engineering at The Catholic University of America provides a personalized learning and research environment in which faculty, staff, and students achieve excellence in research, education and service.
-It puts primacy on research and scholarship of the highest possible caliber and on personalized instruction at both the graduate and undergraduate levels.
+The program emphasizes research and scholarship of the highest possible caliber and personalized instruction at both the graduate and undergraduate levels.

-The School is to achieve research pre-eminence in a number of specific areas of engineering and applied science through establishment of interdisciplinary initiatives and interdisciplinary centers of research.
+The School will achieve research pre-eminence in a number of specific areas of engineering and applied science through establishment of interdisciplinary initiatives and interdisciplinary centers of research.

 The School of Engineering is:

-- Known nationally and internationally as a high-quality research institution with a proven record of leadership and accomplishment in several engineering research areas.
+- CUA Engineering is known nationally and internationally as a high-quality research institution with proven record of leadership and accomplishment in several engineering research areas.
 This envisioned level of success should result in (1) a funding level of $4-5 M annually, and (2) a continuous inflow of 12-15 doctoral students annually.

-- Recognized as a campus leader in creating a synergy between liberal arts and engineering education at CUA, hence contributing significantly to the mission of the University.
+- The School is recognized as a campus leader in creating a synergy between liberal arts and engineering education at CUA, hence contributing significantly to the mission of the University.